andifalk/cloud-security-workshop/auth-code-in-action/README.md

 It is used for resource owner authorization in many internet services like for example [SlideShare](https://www.slideshare.net/) or [StackOverflow](https://stackoverflow.com/).

-Even for single page applications the latest best-practice drafts by the [IETF](https://datatracker.ietf.org/wg/oauth/documents/) recommend using this grant (with the addition of [PKCE](https://www.rfc-editor.org/rfc/rfc7636.html)) instead of the [implicit grant](https://www.rfc-editor.org/rfc/rfc6749.html#section-4.2).
+For single page applications the latest best-practice drafts by the [IETF](https://datatracker.ietf.org/wg/oauth/documents/) mandates using this grant (with the addition of [PKCE](https://www.rfc-editor.org/rfc/rfc7636.html)) instead of the [implicit grant](https://www.rfc-editor.org/rfc/rfc6749.html#section-4.2).

+This demo implements a server-side web application using spring mvc + thymeleaf.
+Even for such web application type the IETF recommends to add PKCE to the authorization code grant.

 Enterprise applications usually add [OpenID Connect 1.0](https://openid.net/specs/openid-connect-core-1_0.html) on top of [OAuth 2.0](https://www.rfc-editor.org/rfc/rfc6749.html) for implementing real authentication scenarios.